 Transition to University

 Whether you are coming to BU directly from high school or you are re-starting your studies, you may have questions about university expectations.
 This guide covers a variety of transition topics including researching, academic integrity, vocabulary and reading comprehension.

 Online Resource Guide

-Textbook related websites have interactive tests for each chapter of the text, as well as valuable study tools such as chapter outlines, flashcards, crossword puzzles and concentration games.
+These supplemental websites provided by textbook publishers have a variety of valuable study tools, such as interactive tests, chapter outlines, flashcards, crossword puzzles or concentration games.